-J.A1.2.2.5 Where Paragraph J.A1.4.4 applies, if two (2) or fewer candidates are nominated, no further steps in the election shall take place and such candidate(s) shall be treated as elected as Alternate members and Paragraph J.A1.3.2.4 shall apply in relation to such candidate(s).
+J.A1.15 Where Paragraph J.A1.45-49 applies, if two (2) or fewer candidates are nominated, no further steps in the election shall take place and such candidate(s) shall be treated as elected as Alternate members and Paragraph J.A1.21 shall apply in relation to such candidate(s).

-J.A1.3 VOTING
+VOTING

-J.A1.3.1 Voting papers
+Voting papers

-J.A1.3.1.1 Voting papers shall be submitted in accordance with the Election Timetable.
+J.A1.16 Voting papers shall be submitted in accordance with the election timetable.

-J.A1.3.1.2 Each offshore transmission owner may submit one voting paper.
-A1.3.2 Preference votes and voting rounds
+J.A1.17 Each offshore transmission owner may submit one voting paper.

+Preference votes and voting rounds

-J.A1.3.2.1 Each offshore transmission owner submitting a voting paper shall vote by indicating on the voting paper a first, second and third preference ("Preference Votes") among the candidates.
+J.A1.18 Each offshore transmission owner submitting a voting paper shall vote by indicating on the voting paper a first, second and third preference ("Preference Votes") among the candidates.